danascheider/sim_legacy_frontend/README.md

 export const Default = () => <DashboardProvider overrideValue={overrideValue}><DashboardHeader /></DashboardProvider>
 ```
-For other cases where you absolutely must change app behaviour for Storybook, you can use the [`isStorybook`](/src/utils/isStorybook.js) function.
-Use of this function should be considered a code smell and avoided when possible.
+For other cases where you absolutely must change app behaviour for Storybook, you can use the [`isStorybook`](/src/utils/isTestEnv.js) function.
+(There are also an `isJest` function, which identifies if the code is running in Jest, and an `isTestEnv` function that determines whether it is in either Storybook or Jest.)
+Use of these functions should be considered a code smell and avoided when possible.

 ### Testing with Jest